SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 # Introduction: A Sane Start (Mbed Studio)
 Mbed has many options for development: legacy compiler, keil studio online, mbed studio, mbed cli 1, mbed cli 2.
 This guide will use **Mbed Studio with Mbed 6.15**.
 The board used in writing this guide is the Nucleo F303RE.
+Some STM32-specific details will be present but overall it should be the same on other platforms.

 ## 1: Software and blinky
 Reference: [Mbed docs quick start](https://os.mbed.com/docs/mbed-studio/current/getting-started/index.html)